 Market Outlook

-The expansion of the ABUS market in Germany is greatly supported by a sound healthcare infrastructure and promotion of the early detection of cancer.
+The expansion of the ABUS market in Germany is greatly supported by a sound healthcare infrastructure and the promotion of the early detection of cancer.
 The limitations of conventional mammography in the case of women with dense breast tissue have opened a wider space for using the ABUS system, while strong regulatory requirements and exorbitant costs may shadow its growth.

 Market Growth Drivers